Alleviating $H_0$ tension in Horndeski gravity: Conclusions

 The $H_0$ tension, unless it is caused by some unknown systematics or is related with some basic data-handling error, may provide a strong indication towards the modification of Standard Model of cosmology.
 In the present work we investigated the possibility for its alleviation through Horndeski/generalized galileon gravity.

 In particular, knowing that the terms depending on $G_5$ control the friction term in the Friedmann equation, we constructed specific sub-classes depending only on the field's kinetic energy $X$.
-Since the kinetic energy is small at high redshifts, namely at redshifts which affected the CMB structure, the deviations from $\Lambda$CDM cosmology are negligible, however as time passes $X$ increases and thus at low redshifts $H(z)$ acquires increased values in a controlled way.
+Since the kinetic energy is small at high redshifts, namely at redshifts which affected the CMB structure, the deviations from $\Lambda$CDM cosmology are negligible, however as time passes $X$ increases in a controlled way and it leads to a decrease in the effective Newton's constant, and thus at low redshifts $H(z)$ acquires increased values.

 We considered two Models, one with quadratic and one with quartic dependence on the field's kinetic energy.
 In both cases we showed that at high and intermediate redshifts the Hubble function behaves identically to that of $\Lambda$CDM scenario, however at low redshifts it acquires increased values, resulting to $H_0 \approx 74$ km/s/Mpc for particular parameter choices.
 Hence, these sub-classes of Horndeski/generalized Galileon gravity can alleviate the $H_0$ tension.
+We mention that the above behavior is obtained without a tuning in the initial conditions of $\phi$ and $\dot\phi$ (we do not have much freedom since we set $\Omega_{DE0}\approx0.7$ and moreover we desire to have $w_{DE}(z=0)$ around $-1$), however the amount of tuning comes mainly in the selection of the functions $G_i$'s and $ K(\phi,X)$, since only a small subclass of them can fulfill the above requirements.

 As a self-consistency test we examined the behavior of scalar metric perturbations, showing that the conditions for absence of ghost and Laplacian instabilities are fulfilled throughout the evolution, and hence that the proposed solutions are stable and free from pathologies.
-Finally, for completeness we confronted the proposed models with SNIa data, as a first evidence that they are in agreement with observations.
+Finally, for completeness we confronted the proposed models with SNIa and Cosmic Chronometer data, as a first evidence that they are viable and in agreement with observations.